PLASTIC PRACTICE

 Collaboration w/ Il Hwan Kim & Eduardo Cilleruelo Teran

 The wedge tent is a typology that persists across forms of festival infrastructure—canopies, enclosures, and tensile assemblies.
-Its pitched geometry is adaptable, frequently abstracted into shade structures and spatial markers at music and arts festivals.
 We’re interested in how this form circulates—not only in what it looks like, but in how it performs across states of deployment, collapse, and reuse.